Nicotine marketing: Rebellion

 Nicotine marketing makes extensive use of reactance, the feeling that one is being unreasonably controlled.
 Reactance often motivates rebellion, in behavior or belief, which demonstrates that the control was ineffective, restoring the feeling of freedom.

 Ads thus rarely explicitly tell the viewer to use nicotine; this has been shown to be counter-productive.
 Instead, they frequently suggest using nicotine as a way to rebel and be free.
 This marketing message is at odds with the feelings of smokers, who commonly feel trapped by their addiction and unable to quit.
 Mention of addiction is avoided in nicotine advertising.

 Reactance can be eliminated by successfully concealing attempts to manipulate or control behavior.
 Unlike conventional advertising, stealth marketing is not openly attributed to the organization behind it.
 This neutralizes mistrust of tobacco companies, which is widespread among children and the teenagers who provide the industry with most new addicts.
 The internet and social media are particularly suited to stealth and viral marketing, which is also cheap; nicotine companies now spend tens of millions per year on online marketing.

 Counter-advertising also shows awareness of reactance; it rarely tells the viewer what to do.
 More commonly, it cites statistics about addictiveness and other health effects.
 Some anti-smoking ads dramatise the statistics (e.g. by piling 1200 body bags in front of the New York headquarters of Philip Morris, now Altria, to illustrate the number of people dying daily from smoking); others document individual experiences.
 Providing information does not generally provoke reactance.

 Social conformity

-Despite products being marketed as individualistic and non-conformist, people generally actually start using due to peer pressure.
+Despite products being marketed as individualistic and non-conformist, people generally actually start smoking due to peer pressure.
 Being offered a cigarette is one of the largest risk factors for smoking.
 Boys with a high degree of social conformity are also more likely to start smoking.

 Social pressure is deliberately used in marketing, often using stealth marketing techniques to avoid triggering reactance.
 "Roachers", selected for good looks, style, charm, and being slightly older than the targets, are hired to offer samples of the product.
 "Hipsters" are also recruited clandestinely from the bar and nightclub scene to sell cigarettes, and ads are placed in alternative media publications with "hip credibility".
 Other strategies include sponsoring bands and seeking to give an impression of usage by scattering empty cigarette packages.